Gilead-BioStats/graphicalMCP/README.md

 which are dependent on each other, in a single clinical trial.
 Endpoints can be different doses, treatment of different conditions, combined superiority & non-inferiority testing, or many others.
-A key feature is that MCPs strongly control the family-wise error rate at level alpha.
+A key feature is that MCPs strongly control the type-I error rate at level alpha.

 In [Bretz et al (2011)](https://onlinelibrary.wiley.com/doi/10.1002/bimj.201000239), a